Lee Seung-hyub: 2016–present: Acting roles and solo debut

 On February 22, 2021, Lee made his solo debut with his debut single album On The Track and its lead single "Clicker", under the stage name J.Don.

 In October 2021, Lee announced to star in the drama Shooting Star.
 He played the role of a rookie actor named Kang Si-deok.

 In April 2022, Lee made his first solo appearance in original soundtrack.
 The track, entitled "Red Light", was the soundtrack for South Korean drama Tomorrow.
 Lee also wrote the lyrics for the said track.

 In April 2024, Lee starred in the tvN drama Lovely Runner.
 He played the character Bae In-hyeok, who is the leader and guitarist of the band Eclipse.
 Lee and N.Flying member Yoo Hwe-seung also released a song titled "Star" for the soundtrack of the drama.

 In August 2024, he starred in the tvN romance comedy drama Love Next Door, and played the character Bae Dong-jin, the younger brother of Bae Seok-ryu and an aspiring health trainer.

 Personal life

+Military service

-Lee revealed that he was ruled exempt from mandatory military enlistment due to two surgeries done for his knee injury sustained in 2014.
+In June 2020, Lee revealed that he had been exempted from mandatory military enlistment following a medical re-examination.
+He had undergone two operations after sustaining a leg injury in 2014 while preparing for N.Flying's Korean debut.